andraskokavecz/coffee-corner/README.md

 The main class is: `CoffeeCornerApp.java`

-- The program needs one argument `outputFolder`
+- The program needs one argument `outputFolder` which is a folder for storing the generated receipt images.

+### A. Running with Java when project is compiled already by IDE

 Can be run like the following: `java org.coffeecorner.CoffeeCornerApp outputFolder`

 E.g. `java org.coffeecorner.CoffeeCornerApp /Users/kokaveczandras/dev/output`

+### B. Compiling and running with Maven from console

+E.g. `mvn compile exec:java -Dexec.mainClass="org.coffeecorner.CoffeeCornerApp" -Dexec.args="/Users/kokaveczandras/dev/output"`

 ## Assumptions

-### AS-001 - Not allowed to use any library other than Java SE and JUnit
+#### AS-001 - Not allowed to use any library other than Java SE and JUnit

 - `Spring`
     - Not allowed to use Spring, so creating beans, wiring application context and dependency injection was done manually.